You don’t need to pay an arm and a leg for cell phone service. A handful of wireless carriers offer excellent, budget-friendly options.

 Affiliate Note: Some of these companies offer commissions for online referrals.
 Other ones don’t.
 Extensive details about financial arrangements can be found here.

 “I’d like a good amount of data, but I don’t need extensive coverage.”

 Mint Mobile runs over T-Mobile’s network and offers some of the best prices in the industry.
-Mint’s customers can choose plans with either 3GB, 8GB, or 12GB of full-speed data each month.
+Mint’s customers can choose plans with either 3GB, 8GB, 12GB, or 35GB of full-speed data each month.
 Subscribers that use all of their full-speed data can continue using the internet at substantially reduced speeds.